alm-tools/alm/docs/config/tsconfig.md

 ### compileOnSave

 By default true.
-If set to true we will emit JavaScript for TypeScript files on initial boot as well as *super fast incrementally* if you edit any TypeScript file.
+If set to true we will emit JavaScript (*super fast incrementally*) for any TypeScript files you edit.

 ```json
 "compileOnSave": true